Commitment to openness and transparency

 In addition, the Audit Committee reviews the results of the audit, particularly the audit report for the consolidated annual financial statements and the interim financial statements.

 The budget for the audit fees is proposed by the CFO and approved by the Audit Committee.
-During the year under review, KPMG AG invoiced in total CHF 8.9 million for its services.
-Thereof, CHF 8.0 million related audit and assurance services, which included the audit of the statutory financial statements of Sika AG and its subsidiaries, as well as the audit of the consolidated financial statements.
-Some of the subsidiaries are audited by other audit firms.
-KPMG AG received additional fees totaling CHF 0.8 million for tax consultancy services, as well as CHF 0.1 million for other consultancy services.
+During the year under review, KPMG AG invoiced CHF 8.8 million in total for its services.
+Thereof CHF 8.0 million related to audit services, which included the audit of the statutory financial statements of Sika AG and of practically all subsidiaries, as well as the audit of the consolidated financial statements.
+KPMG AG received additional fees totaling CHF 0.7 million for tax consultancy services as well as CHF 0.1 million for consultancy services related to transfer pricing and the issuance of comfort letters for bonds issued by Sika during the year under review.

 Sika AG